-FTAU02 - must be submitted within three business days of fish being transferred; CMAU02B - must be submitted within three business days of fish being harvested/landed; • REAU02 - must be submitted within three business days of fish being re- exported.
-Longline sector PT02B - must be submitted within three business days of fish being unloaded; • CTAU02 - must be submitted within three business days of fish being unloaded; • CMAU02B - must be submitted within three business days of fish being unloaded; REAU02 - must be submitted within three business days of fish being re- exported v.
-The type of checking and verification that was routinely conducted for this information:- Earne sastar Farm sector At the end of each fishing season, all farming companies are audited by AFMA.
-Further information on these audits is provided in Section 2.
-Longline sector At the end of each fishing season, all Commonwealth fish receivers/processors that have received SBT are audited by AFMA.
+CCSBT-CC/1310/SBT Fisheries - Aus At the end of each fishing season, all Commonwealth fish receivers/processors that have received SBT are audited by AFMA.
 Further information on these audits is provided in Section 4.
-Schematics detailing the systematic verification of catch data for SBT and ERS for each sector (farm and longline) are provided at Attachments 1 and 2. vi.
-Reference to applicable legislation and penalties:- As with logbooks above, the same offences and penalties apply with respect to CDRs and CCSBT CDS documents under the FM Act.
-CDRs and CCSDT CDS documents under the FWI Act. vii.
-Other relevant information :- Soiontifio None Scientific Observers Specify: i.
-The percentage of the SBT catch and effort observed and the total number of days that observers were actually deployed for in the three previous seasons for each sector (e.g. longline, purse seine, commercial charter fleet, domestic fleet).
-The unit of effort should be hooks, sets and tows for longline, purse seine and towing respectively:- Sector 1 (farming Sector 2 (Longline) Fishing sector) sector) Season % % Obs. % % Obs. (e.g. effort catch days effort catch days (e.g.effortcatchdayseffortcatchdays2011/12)obs.obs.deployedobs.obs.deployed 2011/12 11.1 13.8 17 32.8 7.4 N/A 2012/13 12.7 13.9 30 22.3 19.5 N/A 2013/1417.021.9175.54.5N/Aa.
-Includes data only for ETBF as little or no SBT have been caught in the WTBF in recent years.
-Data are for shots where SBT were caught only. b.
-Includes days observers were deployed on the purse seine vessels only. c. % catch observed for the longline sector derived from individual fish numbers, not weight Scientific observer coverage targets are as follows: Scientific obsci ver coverage targets are as follows.
-L
+Schematics detailing the systematic verification of catch data for SBT and ERS for each sector (farm and longline) are provided at Attachments 1 and vi.
+Reference to applicable legislation and penalties: - As with logbo respect to CD • • vii.
+Other releva nt informat ion :- None.
+Scientific Observers observers we longline, put ere actually rse seine, co deployed fo ommercial c 00 previous se omestic flee easons for e et).
+The un 0 00 Fishing or 1(farming 2 (longline Season % effort % catch Obs. days % effort % catch obs.
+Obs. days (e.g. 2011/12) 2010/11 obs.
+19.8% obs.
+12.2% deployed 49 obs.
+24.0% 19.9% deployed NA 2011/12 11.1% 13.8% 17 32.8% 7.4% NA 2012/13 12.7% 13.9% 30 NA NA NA % catch observe These figures a data is not yet ava Scientific obs Farm sector The scientific Australia also season.
+This Includes days observers were deployed on the purse seines only. % catch observed for the longline sector derived from individual fish numbers, not weight These figures are preliminary as the 2012/13 season does not finish until 30 November 2013.
+Some data is not yet available for the 2012/13 season.
+Scientific observer coverage targets are as follows: Farm sector The scientific observer coverage target is 10% of purse seine operations.

-Farm sector

-The scientific observer coverage target is 10% of purse seine operations.
 Australia also endeavours to observe 10% of the tow operations each season.
 This target is communicated to SFR holders each year in the SBTF farm sector pre-season briefing guide.

-Longline sector

-To mitigate potential interactions with SBT while targeting other tuna species in the ETBF, AFMA annually implements restricted access areas (Core and Buffer Zones) where longline fishing operations are most likely to interact with SBT.
-Longline operators are required to hold SBT quota in order to operate in these designated zones.
+Longline sector To mitigate potential interactions with SBT while targeting other tuna species in the ETBF, AFMA annually implements restricted access areas (Core and Buffer Zones) where longline fishing operations are most likely to interact with SBT.
+Longline operators are required to have minimum SBT quota holdings in order to operate in these designated zones.
 The location and timing of the Core and Buffer Zones is determined by analysing the available information from a variety of sources including outputs from an SBT habitat preference model produced by the Commonwealth Scientific and Industrial Research Organisation (CSIRO), sea surface temperatures, landings data, scientific observer and Vessel Monitoring System (VMS) data and industry advice.

-In general terms, the Core Zone is set in the area of habitat where 80% of the SBT on the east coast of Australia are likely to occur, based on habitat preference.
+In general ter ms, the C ore Zone is set in the area of I nabitat w here 80% of the SBT on the east coast of Australia are likely to occur, based on habitat preference.
 The Buffer Zone and the Core Zone together represent the area where 95% of the SBT on the east coast of Australia are likely to occur, based on habitat preference.
 There are no quota holding requirements for ETBF operators in the area outside the Core and Buffer Zones where the model predicts there is a 5% chance of SBT occurring, based on habitat preference.